Title: On the Wings of Unexpected Change

 John Sheppard walked into his new quarters and looked around, blinking slowly at the contents.

-The room seemed to be decorated in what he was coming to know was the typical architecture of the Ancients.
+The room seemed to be decorated in what he was coming to know was the typical architecture of the Ancients – all bland pastels and weird angles.
 Which, he realized with a tired sigh, made sense since he was on Atlantis?
-His duffle, backpack and crate were all piled by the door with one of the mattresses that had been vacuum packed at the SGC.
-Looking around, he saw that there was something that might be a bed frame in the center of the room, but it was hidden under one of the ubiquitous drop clothes that littered the city.
+His duffle, backpack, and crate were all piled by the door with one of the mattresses that had been vacuum packed at the SGC.
+Looking around he saw that there was something that might be a bed frame in the center of the room, but it was hidden under one of the ubiquitous silver drop clothes that littered the city.

 John leaned back against the door and slid down it to rest on his ass.
 He was exhausted.
-The last two days had been nothing like he had expected, or been told about, and all he wanted to do was sleep.
+The last two days had been nothing like he had expected or been told about, and all he wanted to do was sleep.
 Finding new planets?
 Sure.
 Making new enemies?
 Okay, he could see that.
-Fire the bullet that was a mercy killing due to the new enemies?
+Fire the bullet that was a mercy killing of one of his own due to the new enemies?
 Oh, fuck a duck, but yeah.
 Being the one to have to kill his CO?
 O’Neill had never mentioned that shit being possible.
 Thumping his head against the door, he sighed.
 He needed to sleep, but he had things he had to do before he could pass out.

 The feel of Atlantis flowed over his mind and he gently pushed back, asking for the temperature to be raised a bit in his room.
 There was a brief hesitation and then the room started to feel a bit warmer, more comfortable.
 John murmured a brief thanks at the city and the feeling of happiness he got back was a surprise, but he was hazily certain that he would be thanking the city a lot.